kubedb/docs/docs/concepts/databases/mysql.md

 `spec.databaseSecret` is an optional field that points to a Secret used to hold credentials for `mysql` root user.
 If not set, KubeDB operator creates a new Secret `{mysql-object-name}-auth` for storing the password for `mysql` root user for each MySQL object.
 If you want to use an existing secret please specify that when creating the MySQL object using `spec.databaseSecret.secretName`.

 This secret contains a `user` key and a `password` key which contains the `username` and `password` respectively for `mysql` root user.
 Here, the value of `user` key is fixed to be `root`.

+Secrets provided by users are not managed by KubeDB, and therefore, won't be modified or garbage collected by the KubeDB operator (version 0.13.0 and higher).

 Example: